Home

 Birds: Limpkin

-When did I first spot a Limpkin?
-It was 50+ years ago, as the shaggy dog story goes …
+Q: When did I first spot a Limpkin?
+A: It was about 50+ years ago, as the shaggy dog story goes …

 Our Captain, Marty Schwartz, flew to Miami and stayed nights that weekend with his parents at the ritzy Fontainebleau Hotel in Miami Beach.
 The rest of us, meanwhile, stayed at the host motel for the grapplers in the low rent district of Miami proper.

-During one extended lull in the tournament schedule, Linden asked if any of us wanted to go to the Everglades National Park for some animal watching.
+During one extended lull in the tournament schedule, Linden asked us: “Do any of you want to go to the Everglades National Park for some animal watching?”
 Without hesitation, I agreed.
 What a cool idea that was!
-I had lost in the second round of the tournament and was a “free agent.”
-Somehow, Linden and I were able to persuade almost all of the others, who were more inclined to sleep-in, to join us for the trip.
-Between quarter finals and semis wrestling rounds Linden took us to the eastern edge of the magical Everglades National Park.
+I had lost in the second round of the tournament and was the only “free agent” among us.
+Somehow, Gene Linden and I were able to persuade almost all of the others, who were more inclined to sleep-in, to join us for the nature trip.
+Between quarter-finals and semis wrestling rounds Linden took us in his rental car to the eastern edge of the magical Everglades National Park.

 Limpkin on his perch

-Alligators, wood storks, frigate-birds, palm trees, bald cypress, muskrats: the swamps and freshwater reservoirs were teeming with wildlife.
+Alligators, wood storks, frigate-birds, palm trees, bald cypress, muskrats: the swamps and freshwater reservoirs of the Everglades were teeming with wildlife.
+Once we arrived at the edge of the swamp, everyone saw and heard the birds.
+They were otherworldly.
 We only had one pair of binoculars, so it was a struggle to get a fair share of the views.
 One of the first birds we positively identified right outside our passenger window was a Limpkin (Aramus guarauna), also called a Carrao, Courlan, and Crying Bird.
-It is a LOUD bird, if you get the picture.
+It is a LOUD bird, if you get the auditory picture.

 Limpkin with favorite delicacy, fresh water apple snail

-What we noticed first when we spotted the Limpkin was the distinctive hitch in the bird’s walk, as if it had a bum leg.
+What we noticed first, when we spotted the Limpkin, was the distinctive hitch in the bird’s walk, as if it had a bum leg.
 “That’s why they call it a LIMPkin,” said Linden, “it has a definite Limp in its walk.”
-Checking a bit deeper than Gene’s off-hand explanation, it turns out he was right.
+Checking a bit deeper than Gene’s off-hand explanation, which sounded apocryphal, it turns out he was right.
 Purportedly, the Limpkin name comes from the bird’s gait, which appeared to early European settlers as a distinctive limp, perhaps when pursued by hunters with dogs.
-At such times of danger, the limpkin acts like the Killdeer and faints an injured wing.
-And as predators approach its nests, the usually stolid Limpkin gallops away at unexpectedly high speeds, drawing attention away from the nest (and any eggs or chicks) and toward the “injured” adult.
+At such times of danger to their nests, which are on the ground, the Limpkin acts like the Killdeer and faints an injured wing or leg.
+And as predators sniff around and approach its nests, the usually stolid Limpkin violently flaps its wings and gallops away at unexpectedly high speeds.
+The dashing bird draws the predator’s attention away from the nest (and any eggs or chicks) and toward the noisy “injured” adult.
 Pretty clever way to protect the young fry.

 The end of the Limpkin story is coming, so hold on.